department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 <div class="va-introtext">

-If you want to gain computer skills and experience to start or advance your career in the high-technology industry, find out if you're eligible for our new Veteran Employment Through Technology Education Courses (VET TEC) program that matches you with a leading training provider to help you develop high-tech skills.
+If you want to gain computer experience to start or advance your career in the high-technology industry, find out if you're eligible for our new Veteran Employment Through Technology Education Courses (VET TEC) program that matches you with a leading training provider to help you develop high-tech skills.

 </div>